dhavala/dagger/README.rst

 ======

-a DSL for computational DAGs
+A DSL for computational DAGs

 Description
 ===========

-A longer description of your project goes here...

-Note
-====

-This project has been set up using PyScaffold 3.0.3.
-For details and usage information on PyScaffold see http://pyscaffold.org/.
+A DSL to create, edit, and consume DAGs.